TerryV8/click-count/docs/redis_architecture.md

 - Pros:
   - This is the most basic setup you can think of.
 - Cons:
   - No resilience
   - Scale only vertically (using bigger hardware for bigger workloads)
+    - dsds